lcroberts/persistent-colorscheme.nvim/README.md

 ### Extend g:transparent_groups

 The first way to handle plugin transparency groups is to add them to the global variable `transparent_groups`.
+There is a watcher for the variable that will detect newly added highlight groups and make them transparent.
 Here is an example that handles the bufferline transparency groups.

 ```lua
 vim.g.transparent_groups = vim.list_extend(